 Partners In Health founders discuss COVID-19, healthcare in developing countries, and the power of film.

-Ex Libris, a ProQuest company, is pleased to announce Aalto University in Finland has selected the Alma library services
+Ex Libris, a ProQuest company, is pleased to announce the University of the Cumberlands has selected the Alma library services platform and Primo for search and discovery.…

-	platform and Primo discovery and delivery solution as part of a drive to upgrade the university’s library.…